krb5/krb5/doc/rst_source/krb_admins/install_kdc/admins_to_acl.rst

 Here is an example of a kadm5.acl file.

-.. warning:: The order is important; permissions are determined by the
+.. warning:: The order of lines is important; permissions are
-             first matching entry.
+             determined by the first matching entry.

 ::